DongkunXu/EWireless_A1_V1/README.md

 ### Added
 :sparkles: PDR data is used to replace the original position path data from the satellite.<br>
-:sparkles: The ability to draw movement paths in real time using PDR data has been added..<br>
+:sparkles: The ability to draw movement paths in real time using PDR data has been added.<br>

 ### Changed
 :recycle: The startRecording page is hidden. <br>